Caring for echeveria is a task made for those gardeners with brown thumbs – they are that easy to grow!

 These offsets are easy to separate and grow.
 Just pull away the little baby rosette and replant in a cactus mixture or use equal parts sand, soil and compost as a potting medium.

 Spring is a good time to re pot if needed.
 Let the plant dry out first and then gently remove from the pot.
+Remove any dead leaves from the base of the plant.
 Check the roots to see if the plant is pot bound.

 Most echeveria will lose their lower leaves in winter.
 This can mean that, after a few years, the plants will lose their attractive, compact appearance and will need to be re-rooted or propagated, even if they are not pot bound.